microsoft/reactxp/docs/docs/components/view.md

 // restricted the focus within some modal, and you have a popup (which
 // also desires for a restricted focus) inside this modal, the popup
 // will get the restriction, but when dismissed, the restriction will
 // be restored for the modal.
+See also the companion method
+// setFocusRestricted() below.
 // WARNING: For the sake of performance, this property is readonly and
 // changing it during the View life cycle will produce an error.
 restrictFocusWithin: boolean = false; // web only

 // When the keyboard navigation is happening, do not focus on this view
-// and on all focusable elements inside this view unless the view has
+// and on all focusable elements inside this view.
+See also the companion
-// isFocusLimited state set to false
-// (like viewInstance.setState({ isFocusLimited: false })), isFocusLimited
-// state is true by default when limitFocusWithin property is true.
+// method setFocusLimited() below.
 // Useful for the list items, allows to skip the consecutive focusing on
 // one list item (and item's internal focusable elements) after another
 // using the Tab key and implement the switching between the items using